 Pursuant to Section 134(3) (c) & Section 134(5) of the Companies Act 2013 theBoard of Directors of the Company confirms that-

 a) In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures

 b) the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit and loss of the company for that period;

 c) The directors had taken proper and suficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;

 d) The directors had prepared the annual accounts on a going concern basis; and e)Proper internal financial controls were in place and that the financial controls wereadequate and were operating effectively.

 f) The directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating efiectively.

 Your Directors wish to express their grateful appreciation to the continuedco-operation received from the Banks Government Authorities Customers Vendors andShareholders during the year under review.
-Your Directors also wish to place on recordtheir deep sense of appreciation for the committed service of the Executives staff andWorkers of the Company.
+Your Directors also wish to place on recordtheir deep sense of appreciation for the committed service of the Executives stafi andWorkers of the Company.